We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Why you need a SWOT analysis

-A SWOT analysis is a strategic planning tool used to assess the strengths, weaknesses, opportunities and threats of your business.
+A SWOT analysis is a strategic planning tool.
+Use it to assess your business's strengths, weaknesses, opportunities and threats (SWOT).

-- prioritise areas for business growth to achieve your business goals.
+- prioritise areas for growth to achieve your business goals.

 Download our SWOT analysis template

-Our template can help you develop your SWOT analysis.
+Our template can help you complete a SWOT analysis.

-You can start the process by gathering a group of employees or advisors who have different perspectives on your business.
+Start by gathering a group of employees with different perspectives on your business.
 If you don’t have employees, you can ask family members, business advisors or mentors.
 The key is to have different points of view.

 - What do we do well?

-- What do we do better than our competition?
+- What do we do better than our competitiors?

-Weaknesses are internal, negative factors.
-These are things that you might need to improve on to be competitive.
-Ask yourself:
+Weaknesses are negative factors internal your business.
+These are things you might need to improve to be competitive.

-- Where are the gaps in our assets and resources (such as knowledge, cash or equipment)?
+- What are the gaps in our assets and resources?
+For example, knowledge, cash or equipment.

-- Is the thing that sets us apart from our competition obvious?
+- Is it obvious what sets us apart from our competition?

-Opportunities are external, positive factors that may give a competitive advantage and contribute to success.
-Ask yourself:
+Opportunities are external factors that might give you a competitive advantage and contribute to success.

-- What trends can we use to our advantage to increase use of our product or service?
+- What trends can we use to our advantage?

-- Are there any changes or events that might positively impact us (such as consumer behaviour, regulation, policies or new technology)?
+- Are there any changes or events that might benefit us?
+For example, consumer behaviour, regulation, policies or new technology.

-- Has anything changed in the market that creates opportunity for us?
+- Has anything changed in the market that creates an opportunity for us?

 - Do the public like us?

-Threats include external factors beyond your control that may put your business at risk.
-Consider putting in place contingency plans for dealing with them if they occur.
-Ask yourself:
+Threats are external factors beyond your control that might put your business at risk.
+You may need contingency plans for dealing with these threats if they occur.

-- What factors beyond our control could place us at risk?
+- What external factors could place us at risk?

-- Are there any changes or events that might negatively impact us (such as consumer behaviour, regulation, policies or new technology)?
+- Are there any changes or events that might negatively impact us?
+For example, consumer behaviour, regulation, policies or new technology.

 Use your SWOT analysis

-Once you have completed your SWOT analysis, it can be used to develop strategies for achieving your business goals.
-You can create a plan to continue building on your strengths while improving on your weaknesses.
-When using your SWOT analysis to create a strategy, ask yourself:
+Use your SWOT analysis to develop strategies that help you achieve your business goals.
+Plan to keep building on your strengths while improving on your weaknesses.

 - How can we use our strengths to take advantage of our opportunities?